PeiMeiLee/portfolio/README.md

 # Summary
-Data analyst with cross-functional project experience in the automotive sector, fluent in German, English and Chinese.
+Trilingual Data analyst with cross-functional project experience in the automotive sector, fluent in German, English and Chinese.
 Success in establishing data-driven processes and turning data insights into marketing strategy.
 Embrace business challenges with analytical rigor, ethical values and a can-do attitude.
 A lifetime learner.

 # Expertise
 - Data Cleaning & Wrangling